 Post-production refers to everything that happens after you've finished filming and started the editing.
 Piecing different clips together, adding background music, creating title cards... all of these activities (and more) are considered part of the post-production process.
 You'll discover that a great deal of time can be spent in post-production working to get your video just right.
 As with any activity, video editing can be as simple or complex as you want it to be.

-Resolution: video resolution measures the density, or number of pixels in the image.
+Resolution: video resolution measures the density, or a number of pixels in the image.
 The higher the resolution, the more pixels there will be packed into an image.
-High-resolutions like 1920x1080 will provide audiences with a much clearer image than say...
+High-resolutions like 1920x1080 will provide audiences with a much clearer picture than say...
 320x240.
 Resolution is tied directly to the quality of the camera used to gather the video image.
-For ex: if you captured the image at 320x240 you cannot make it 1280x720 later.
-You can however, modify resolution in a backward compatible way.
+For ex: if you captured the image at 320x240 you could not make it 1280x720 later.
+You can, however, modify resolution in a backward compatible way.
 A video shot at 1920x1080 can be reduced to 1280x720 no problem.
 The more pixels your video has to begin with, the more it can afford to lose later.

 Timeline: video editors build their movies by placing bits & pieces of media on the timeline.
 It's called the "timeline" because just as life moves forward minute by minute, so too does a video.
 As you build your movie, occasionally push play and watch your video in the preview window.
 The more practiced you become in video storytelling, the more clips your project timelines will contain!

 Tracks are the layers that you see stacked on your timeline.
 The more moving parts your video has, the more complex it becomes.
 Stacking multiple tracks is an easy way to keep your different types of media separate when building your movies.
 For instance, you might consider having all the video on one track, the audio on another, and your text on a third.